-The “Charmed” Victorian
+The “Charmed” Victorian: Halliwell Manor

 The interiors were all sets created on a separate soundstage.

-Entry Hall and Staircase:
+The Entry Hall

-(NOTE: If you haven’t seen all of the seasons yet, you might find spoilers in this post!)
+*NOTE: If you haven’t seen all of the seasons yet, you might find spoilers in this post!*

 Looking down into the sitting room from the top of the stairs:

 At the beginning of the series, Shannen Doherty played Prue, the oldest Halliwell sister, but she was killed off in the third season finale.

 The drama came up again last year in an interview with Milano, who hinted that they didn’t always get along.